MichaelG-B/Capstone_Project/README.md

 [Slides](https://docs.google.com/presentation/d/1qWWm32a59_d50zv70wdiNtwFNZ0R9fyxviYYN1JGfe0/edit#slide=id.g17df074bfcd_0_1)

-1. **Topic:**
+### **Topic**
--   An analysis of pilot survivability from U.S. aircraft combat losses during the Vietnam War.
+An analysis of pilot survivability from U.S. aircraft combat losses during the Vietnam War.
-2. **Reason this topic was selected:**
+### **Reason this topic was selected**
--   As a team we selected this topic because of our shared interest in historical events as well as the nature of the dataset itself.
+As a team we selected this topic because of our shared interest in historical events as well as the nature of the dataset itself.
 Our data sources provided many features we thought would make for an interesting story once we applied machine learning; notably key characteristics that have potential for influencing pilot survivability.
 We believe the challenges of analyzing this dataset give us the chance to showcase many of the skills we have learned throughout the course.
-3. **Description of our source of data:**
+### **Description of our source of data**
--   Our data sources are two websites dedicated to military aviation research, those being (https://www.aviationarchaeology.com/index.asp) and (https://www.vietnamairlosses.com/index.php).
+Our data sources are two websites dedicated to military aviation research, those being (https://www.aviationarchaeology.com/index.asp) and (https://www.vietnamairlosses.com/index.php).
 Each provided data on aircraft losses, such as crash date, pilot status, base, aircraft type, etc. However, our initial ML model is working solely off of aviationarchaeology.com since there is a more complete picture of the crash characteristics on this page.
 All data used was obtained through the use of web scraping techniques.
-4. **Questions we hope to answer with the data:**
+### **Questions we hope to answer with the data**
--   Can looking at the characteristics of each warplane crash predict whether or not the pilot survived the crash.
+Can looking at the characteristics of each warplane crash predict whether or not the pilot survived the crash.
 Our ML model will seek to predict whether a pilot survived or was killed based on particular crash features like aircraft type or what armament hit the plane, for example.
-5. **Technologies Used:**
+### **Technologies Used**
+- Python
+- Tableau
+- stgres
+- D3 & Leaflet
--  **Data Cleaning and Analysis:** All webscraping is being completed using the webscraping library BeautifulSoup.
+### **Data Cleaning and Analysis**
+All webscraping is being completed using the webscraping library BeautifulSoup.
 Data cleaning, organizating, and all exploratory analysis is being completed in Pandas.
+### **Database Storage**
--  **Database Storage:** Our database has been created in PostgreSQL.
+Our database has been created in PostgreSQL.
 The sqlalchemy module was utilized to pull in data from our python ETL file to Postgres and from Postgres to our machine learning python file.
+### **Machine Learning**
--  **Machine Learning:** SciKitLearn is the ML libary we are using in Python to create our model.
+SciKitLearn is the ML libary we are using in Python to create our model.
+### **Dashboard**
--  **Dashboard:** Using Tableau to create a visual story our findings.
+Using Tableau to create a visual story our findings.
 An interactive map of crash locations was created in D3 + Leaflet and is embedded into our Tableau story and hosted as a page on our Github repo.

 ![](Capstone%20Project/Visualizations/Project%20Flowchart.png)